irenekmac/weather-app-js/README.md

 ---

-Second project to learn and get familiar with JavaScript ES6 syntax.
+Followed a tutorial guide to re-learn AJAX and integrating API's

 ###### Languages used: